 As Arizonans, we definitely cannot live without this one, but anyone who travels during the summer (and who among us doesn't?) will find it extremely useful.

-We use and recommend the Zip Dee solar shade because its high quality, heavy duty fabric cuts 85% of UV rays while still allowing air to flow through.
+We designed our AIR GEAR Sun Shade with high quality, heavy duty fabric that cuts 85% of UV rays while still allowing air to flow through.
 It also adds privacy to the patio which is extremely useful in campgrounds where you don't have hedges or trees between campsites.
 To keep the shade from flapping in a light breeze, we designed the Sun Shade to include heavy duty fabric bags that can be filled with rocks, sand, or heavy objects and connected to the shade with bungee cords.

-The solar shade requires a one-time installation of snaps onto the awning bar.
-These are supplied with the product, along with rivets to attach them.
-All you need is a rivet tool. to complete the project.
+The Sun Shade requires a one-time installation of snaps onto the awning bar.
+All you need is a rivet tool to complete the project.
 Once the snaps are installed, you simply snap the solar shade on when you need it, and snap it off, fold, and store it when you don't.
 Our installation video makes it easy.

 What are your favorite upgrades?
 If you're willing to share, email us here.